This post may contain affiliate links. For more information, please read my disclosure policy.

 Historical fiction is a fabulous way to bring different time periods to life when you homeschool middle school history.

-Kids experience life in the time as the character sees it.
+Kids experience life as the character sees it.
 The problems become intimate.
 And children remember history.

-Now, I don’t use just historical fiction when I homeschool middle school history.
+I don’t use only historical fiction when I homeschool middle school history.
 But it’s a great addition to spice up your regular history studies!

 Keep history chronological and start at the beginning.
 It’s hard to understand the Dark Ages without understanding the Romans.